 Alabama rot/ Cutaneous and Renal Glomerular Vasculopathy (CRGV)

-The owner of the recently affected dog has consented to us sharing the following information about her two year old Spaniel that died in mid-January.
+The owner of the affected dog in Feb 2016 has consented to us sharing the following information about her two year old Spaniel that died in mid-January.

 In the last few days the pathology report has confirmed that the findings were consistent with CRGV.
 The dog was not frequently walked in the woods.
 In the previous two month period the dog had been walked only once in Battle Great Wood and had been washed with tap-water when it returned home.
 The majority of its exercise was pavement walks and exercise in the garden.
 No other woodland had been visited in the previous two month period.